Rimurutempestx/AWS-Lambda-Functions/README.md

 - Query scheduling: You can use Lambda functions to schedule and execute Redshift queries on a regular basis.
 This can help you automate reporting or other data-related tasks.
 - Data transformations: You can use Lambda functions to transform data before loading it into Redshift.
 This can include tasks such as data validation, normalization, and data type conversions.
+- Data loading:  You can use Lambda functions to load data into Redshift from a variety of sources.
+This can include tasks such as integrating with S3, Kinesis, or other data sources.